Olivierjaylet/Deep-Learning-Multi-class-classifications/README.md

 # Single layer Neural Network -- Multi-class classification
 ## Predict class of Iris plant using Neural Networks

-This project was an assignment made in the context of my Master studies
+This project is an assignment made in the context of my Master studies

 ### Technologies